 I worked in the tool room after my stint in the light machine shop.
 At that time the foreman was Ray Howse and toolmakers were:-

-George Dickerson & Brian Kemmett – Cutter grinder’s; Keith Bullock – Miller; Bert Halnon and Chris Bosley – Centre lathes; Jack Price – Borer; and Bob Walsh in Heat treatment.
+George Dickerson & Bryan Kemmett – Cutter grinder’s; Keith Bullock – Miller; Bert Halnon and Chris Bosley – Centre lathes; Jack Price – Borer; and Bob Walsh in Heat treatment.

 Prior to the tool room I spent a few weeks in the tool stores with Lionel ‘Dilly’ Trenfield sharpening drills mainly.
 He did coach me in First Aid so that I won the First Aid competition that year and had the cup presented by, I think the Lord Lieutenant of Gloucestershire.